p1nkun1c0rns/awesomeness/README.md

 - [Is Vim Really Not For You?
 A Beginner Guide](https://thevaluable.dev/vim-for-beginnners/) - Vim, A Beginner Guide.
 - [Google Cloud Solutions Architecture Reference](https://gcp.solutions/) - Nice overview about GCP Services.
+- [How to reduce your Prometheus cost](https://medium.com/gumgum-tech/how-to-reduce-your-prometheus-cost-6c7cc685e347) - By reducing your scrape endpoints for managed kubernetes